See Exactly Where Users Drop Off — and Why It Happens

 Common Mistakes That Make Your Funnel Data Useless

-These are the patterns I have seen undermine funnel programs at otherwise smart teams.
-Every one of them leads to false confidence or wasted effort.
+These are the patterns I've observed undermining funnel programs at otherwise capable teams.
+All of them result in false confidence or wasted effort.

 Building funnels with too many steps